Dosage Form: tablet

 Acarbose has no inhibitory activity against lactase and consequently would not be expected to induce lactose intolerance.

-Studies in healthy volunteers have shown that Acarbose Tablets have no effect on either the pharmacokinetics or pharmacodynamics of nifedipine, propranolol, or ranitidine.
-Acarbose Tablets did not interfere with the absorption or disposition of the sulfonylurea glyburide in diabetic patients.
-Acarbose Tablets may affect digoxin bioavailability and may require dose adjustment of digoxin by 16% (90% confidence interval: 8-23%), decrease mean Cmax of digoxin by 26% (90% confidence interval: 16-34%) and decreases mean trough concentrations of digoxin by 9% (90% confidence limit: 19% decrease to 2% increase).
-(See PRECAUTIONS, Drug Interactions .)
+Studies in healthy volunteers have shown that Acarbose tablets have no effect on either the pharmacokinetics or pharmacodynamics of nifedipine, propranolol, or ranitidine.
+Acarbose tablets did not interfere with the absorption or disposition of the sulfonylurea glyburide in diabetic patients.
+Acarbose tablets may affect digoxin bioavailability and may require dose adjustment of digoxin by 16% (90% confidence interval: 8 to 23%), decrease mean Cmax of digoxin by 26% (90% confidence interval: 16 to 34%) and decreases mean trough concentrations of digoxin by 9% (90% confidence limit: 19% decrease to 2% increase).
+(See PRECAUTIONS, Drug Interactions).

 Results from these six fixed-dose, monotherapy studies were also combined to derive a weighted average of the difference from placebo in mean change from baseline for one-hour postprandial plasma glucose levels as shown in the following figure: